graelo/website/content/tokio/tutorial/shared-state.md

 # Initialize the `HashMap`

-The `HashMap` will be shared across many tasks and potentially many threads.
-To support this, it is wrapped in `Arc<Mutex<_>>`.
+Because the server will only have one `HashMap` and share it across many tasks and potentially many threads, the code wraps the `HashMap` in a `Arc<Mutex<_>>` synchronization mechanism.
+Using `Arc` allows the `HashMap` to be referenced concurrently from many tasks, potentially running on many threads.

-First, for convenience, add the following type alias after the `use` statements.
+Let's first add a conveniience type alias and its supporting `use` statements:

 ```rust
 use bytes::Bytes;